Holmes-Alan/AI4Chem2025/README.md

 To follow the tutorial, you can directly open "CNN_tutorial.ipynb" in this repository and open it in Google Colaboratory to start your experiments.
 ![network](/figure.png)

+For tutorial 1, the necessary materials can be found at the Google drive [summer_schoolr2025](https://drive.google.com/drive/folders/1Qtp1ppAKUmkizOXSPUwAPF1tuLQ1cRrl?usp=sharing)

 ## Contact
 [AMC-Lahti Team](https://amc-lahti.fi/)